MingxiaGuo/English/docs/EF/General-English/1-4_People.md

 Where does it come from?

-How many brothers does you have?
+How many brothers/sisters does you have?

-Do

-you

-like

-your

-job?

-How

-many

-sisters

-do

-you

-have?

-What

-do

-they

-do?

-Where

-does

-he

-live?

-Do

-you

-live

-in

-Paris?

-Where

-do

-they

-work?

-- - Where does she come from?
+- Where does she come from?

-  - She comes from Italy.
+  She comes from Italy.

-- - Do they work in an office?
+- Do they work in an office?

-  - No, they don't.
+  No, they don't.

-- - How many does he have?
+- How many does he have?

-  - He has six.
+  He has six.

-- - Where do they work?
+- Where do they work?

-  - In an office.
+  In an office.

-- - Where does he live?
+- Where does he live?

-  - He lives in Russia.
+  He lives in Russia.

-- - Does he live in Brazil?
+- Does he live in Brazil?

-  - No, he doesn't.
+  No, he doesn't.

 #### c) Expressions: Networking